olitrussle/blog/_posts/2017-06-02-your-filename.md

 ## Rate types

 ### Fixed, tracker and variable rate mortgages
 Repayment mortgages are either [fixed, tracker, or variable rate mortgages](https://trussle.com/blog/fixed-tracker-and-variable-rates-explained).
 When you’re deciding which is right for you, the decision comes down to whether you want the stability of knowing how much you’ll be repaying each month, or whether you want the flexibility and can afford to take the risk (and a potentially lower rate) with a tracker mortgage.
-Two million homeowners in the UK are on their lender’s [Standard Variable Rate (SVR)](https://trussle.com/blog/what-is-a-standard-variable-rate) and are paying an average of £4,900 more a year than necessary.
+Two million homeowners in the UK are on their lender’s [Standard Variable Rate (SVR)](https://trussle.com/blog/what-is-a-standard-variable-rate) and paying more than necessary.

 #### Capped rate mortgages